 Did you know?
 There are plenty of ways to prepare and consume cacao.
 We covered a few of them in this previous article.
+And to show just how easily cacao can be integrated into your daily life, we’ve come up with five more ways.

-To show just how easily cacao can be integrated into your daily life, we’ve come up with five more recipes.
 These five cacao powder recipes cover foods both sweet and savory.
 And they'll make it that much easier for you to find a chocolate-based recipe that’s perfect for your tastes.

 *Recipes provided by Kristell Gathoye.

 Vegetarian | Prep Time: 10 min | Level: Easy | Makes 1 bowl

 Granola breakfast bowls have become quite popular lately and with good reason.
 They’re delicious, easy to make, and completely customizable.
 Make your breakfast bowl even tastier with a few teaspoons of cacao powder—which also means an added boost in energy and mood.

 - ⅓ ripe banana